chase-seibert/old-blog/_posts/2017-04-14-engineering-meeting-strategies.md

 can we do as managers to help?

-# Strategies to Maximize Flow Chunks
+# Strategies to Maximize Flow Blocks

-As managers, the most effective way to maximize the number of chunks of flow our teams get is to clear the calendar.
+As managers, the most effective way to maximize the number of blocks of flow our teams get is to clear the calendar.
 In this context, what types of calendar items constitute an interruption?
 Basically, anything.
 Regular meetings, 1:1s, interviews are all obvious interruptions.